 - Family dynamics

-Many people are so accustomed to feeling this level of intense stress during the holidays that they’ve forgotten (or never experienced) what it’s like to celebrate the holiday season without it.
+Many people are so accustomed to feeling this level of intense stress during the holidays that they’ve forgotten (or never experienced) what it’s like to celebrate the holiday season in a state of peace and relaxation.

 Fortunately, there are proven steps you can take to help alleviate the symptoms of holiday anxiety and stress so you can better enjoy this season and time with your loved ones.